 President Giscard D'Estaing of France has urged his new government to cut bureaucratic red tape.?

-President Giscard D'Estaing of France has urged his new government to cut bureaucratic red tape.
+Background: President Giscard D'Estaing of France has urged his new government to cut bureaucratic red tape.
 He told the first meeting of the 22-member cabinet on Thursday (6 April) that its top priority must remain faster economic growth.

 SYNOPSIS: The meeting took place at Elysee Palace, the President's official residence in the heart of Paris.